I’ve been obsessed with Pre-Code movies for decades. Here’s why:

 Sadly, pressure from clergy and morality groups made Hollywood institute a new puritanical Production Code that brought Hollywood’s most delightfully lascivious period to a screeching halt.
 Enforced by douchebag anti-Semite Joseph Breen, “the code” kept sex, even the suggestion that sex sometimes occurred (think married couples’ separate beds), drugs, sin, and to a great extent economic and racial injustice off the screen for the next 30 years.

 In subsequent posts, I’ll talk about the amazing women of Pre-Code cinema, steer you toward some of their coolest, sordid-est movies, and suggest further reading on the subject.
-Meanwhile, New Yorkers should check out this month’s Film Forum Pre-Code festival.
-Focusing on “Hollywood’s Naughtiest, Bawdiest Year: 1933”, it’s chock full of the crème de la crème of these amazing movies.
+Also, do check out this incredible site for all things pre-code — it’s chock full of the crème de la crème of these amazing movies.

 P.S.
 Look, even classic cinema’s lady-like First Lady of the screen, the “Perfect Wife”, is nude in a decadent bath Pre-Code: Myrna Loy takes a bath